peaBerberian/peaberberian.github.io/README.md

      Seeing the simplicity with which complex ideas could be quickly implemented efficiently is what dragged me to this rabbit hole of implementing a desktop.

-  6. In all honesty, I didn't yet finish everything, especially the application-in-iframe-sandbox idea, which may or may not have a visible impact (I could see it going either way, to test with actual cases).

-- I'm still unsure of how to do keyboard shortcuts, as we're running on top of an environment with already its fair share of it: the OS, the browser, and maybe browser extensions (as a vimium user, I heavily dislike websites catching random keys!).
-Also, the page could theoretically run in all kind of devices with different interfaces (keyboard, touch, TV remote, game controller...).

-  For now, I only "catch" keys when it should be obvious (Escape key to abort some stuff, navigation keys in some situations...), but keyboard shortcuts are so linked to window managers that I think I'll need to work more on it at some point.

-  My current idea is to just let the user declare them in the "settings app" (not done yet).

-- I implemented a common UI design for most applications, which all respect the current theme chosen in the settings by relying on CSS variables.
+- I implemented a common UI design for most base applications, which all respect JKJthe current theme chosen in the settings by relying on CSS variables.

 - The icons in the desktop, the start menu, the taskbar and application windows (but not the application launcher relying on it) are all "components" with a